Kenya says will raise tax rate on gambling to 35 percent

-NAIROBI Kenya's president signed a law on Wednesday that raises the tax rate on gambling but sets it at a lower rate than had originally been proposed.
+NAIROBI (Reuters) - Kenya's president signed a law on Wednesday that raises the tax rate on gambling but sets it at a lower rate than had originally been proposed.

 The law will impose a tax of 35 percent of gross profits on all gambling.
 Until now, lotteries were taxed at 5 percent, betting firms - bookmakers - at 7.5 percent, casino gambling at 12 percent and competitions like raffles at 15 percent.